heavyai/heavydb/docs/source/execution/scheduler.rst

       "Project [4]" -> "Scan [5]";
    }

-(with the number in paranthesis corresponding to the line number in the calcite plan)
+(with the number in parenthesis corresponding to the line number in the calcite plan)

 The topological for the above graph produces the following ordering: